-When the airbag is turned off, a light in the center of the dashboard will come on indicating "Passenger Airbag Off" (see page 31).
+When the airbag is turned off, a "passenger airbag off" indicator in the center of the dashboard comes on (see page 31).

-If there is no passenger in the front seat, the airbag will be off but the indicator light will not come on.
+If the weight sensors detect that there is no passenger in the front seat, the airbag will be off.
+However, the Passenger Airbag Off indicator will not come on.